-Research Methods, audit and quality improvement: 20 credits (compulsory for PGDip 20 credits and MSc 180 credits)
+Research Methods and quality improvement: 20 credits (Compulsory)

-This module will support students to develop a Master's level of understanding of research.
-They will develop expert skills in literature searching to identify evidence within their specialist area and comprehensive critical evaluation skills in qualitative and quantitative research, as well as methods for appropriate statistical analysis of data.
+This module will support students to develop a Master's level of understanding of research formulation and analysis.
+They will develop expert skills in literature searching to identify evidence within their specialist area and comprehensive critical evaluation skills in qualitative and quantitative research.
+Students will consider where there are gaps in the available evidence in order to identify areas to develop their own research.

-Research Project: 60 credits (compulsory for MSc 180 credits)
+Research or Quality Improvement Project: 60 credits (compulsory for MSc 180 credits)